 Allan Blooms The Closing of the American Mind made the trashing of American higher education a growth sector in the intellectual marketplace.
 But The Academy in Crisis shows that the problem runs deeper than nostalgia for the good old days.
 It is the State that determines the contours of higher learning in this country.
 Reform of our colleges and universities will never be successful until it finally does battle with the entrenched, bureaucratic, government-university complex.

-John W. Sommer is Knight Distinguished Professor at the University of North Carolina at Charlotte.
+John W. Sommer is Knight Distinguished Professor Emeritus at the University of North Carolina at Charlotte.